Dmitry-Simon/RedyApp/README.md

-# 🍉 RedyApp: Watermelon Ripeness Classification Frontend
+# 🍉 Redy: Watermelon Sweetness Classification Frontend

 Android app for classifying watermelon ripeness from tap audio using deep learning.
 **This is the frontend part of "Project Phase B" of the final project.**